KateDetsyk/KateDetsyk/README.md

-## 👋 Hi, I’m Kate Detsyk
+## 👋 Hi, I’m Kate
-- I'm Bachalor of Computer Scienses
+- I'm Bachalor of Computer Science
 - Looking for a job

 ## 💙 The technologies I like